agilecrm/javascript-api/README.md

 #### Execute multiple API calls simultaneously

-To execute multiple API calls simultaneously, you need to nest the API call in the success callback of the previous API call. ```_agile.set_email``` must be called before looping the API calls in the success callbacks, to ensure email is stored in the cookie and is available for API execution.
+- To execute multiple API calls simultaneously, you need to nest the API call in the success callback of the previous API call. ```_agile.set_email``` must be called before looping the API calls in the success callbacks, to ensure email is stored in the cookie and is available for API execution.

-Agile CRM uses multiple databases for redundancy.
+- Agile CRM uses multiple databases for redundancy.
 Hence, the reads are not available after immediate writes.
 This can cause few of your calls to fail if called in succession.
-Example to create contact and add score, you should use the success callback of ```_agile_create_contact``` to call ```_agile.add_score.
+Example to create contact and add score, you should use the success callback of ```_agile_create_contact``` to call ```_agile.add_score```.
 This ensures that the score is appropriately added.
 Also you need to set contact email using ```_agile.set_email``` before.

 See [create_contact.html](https://github.com/agilecrm/javascript-api/blob/master/create_contact.html) and [all.html](https://github.com/agilecrm/javascript-api/blob/master/all.html) for example implementations of all available API